SananR/PythonNEAT/README.md

 # PythonNEAT

-A simple implementation of the Neuroevolution of Augmenting Topologies (NEAT) algorithm by Stanley O. Brian
+A simple implementation of the Neuroevolution of Augmenting Topologies (NEAT) algorithm by Kenneth O. Stanley